cujarrett/learning-aws/aws-certified-solutions-architect–associate/aws-global-infrastructure.md

 <summary>Show answer</summary>
 <p>
 - d.
 Distinct locations from within an AWS region that are engineered to be isolated from failures.

+An Availability Zone (AZ) is a distinct location within an AWS Region.
+Each Region comprises at least two AZs.
 </p>
 </details>